 Relevance and Uses of Volatility

-Traditionally, it is an assumption or general phenomenon that the risk frameworks that use standard deviation as the key method, assume that the returns conform to a normal bell-shaped distribution.
-This gives us a fixed risk and returns framework, and if the returns in the curve do not show a symmetrical behavior the investors tend to panic.
+Traditionally, it is an assumption or general phenomenon that the risk frameworks that use standard deviation as the key method assume that the returns conform to a normal bell-shaped distribution.
+This gives us a fixed risk and returns framework, and if the returns in the curve do not show a symmetrical behavior, the investors tend to panic.

 Another use of the volatility numbers is trading on security and deciding on the stop-loss point.
-The knowledge of stock as to how much will it move within a stipulated time can help the investor decide on the stop loss instead of facing the losses due to the random fluctuations in the stock price.
+The knowledge of stock as to how much it will move within a stipulated time can help the investor decide on the stop loss instead of facing the losses due to the random fluctuations in the stock price.

 Volatility Formula Calculator

 This is a guide to the Volatility Formula.
 Here we discuss How to Calculate Volatility along with practical examples.
 We also provide a Volatility Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –